Complex wave functions, CPT and quantum field theory for classical generalized Ising models: Introduction

 The quantum formalism for the information transport in generalized Ising models starts with real wave functions \cite{CWQPCS}, and a real step evolution operator.
 Quantum mechanics involves a complex wave function.
 This complex structure allows for the powerful tool of complex basis transformations.
 It permits eigenstates of momentum or energy.
 The phases of the complex wave function are crucial for phenomena as interference.
 A natural question asks if these features can be realized in classical statistical systems.
 Indeed, a complex structure can also be implemented for the wave functions of classical statistical systems \cite{CWPW2020}, provided that the step evolution operator is compatible with two suitable discrete transformations.

 The focus of the present paper is a detailed discussion of a complex structure associated to the particle-hole transformation.
 This transformation flips the sign of all Ising spins, $s_i \to -s_i$.
 Equivalently, it interchanges particles with $n_i=1$ and holes with $n_i=0$, or \qq{occupied} with \qq{empty} bits.
 In the complex picture this transformation is mapped to complex conjugation.
 It is closely related to charge conjugation in quantum field theories.
 This applies to particle physics or to statistical systems with excitations of a vacuum, or more general equilibrium state, consisting of particles and holes.
-The focus of the present paper is on two-dimensional lattices.
+For the present paper we consider two-dimensional lattices.

 We supplement the discussion of charge conjugation $C$ with an investigation of the discrete transformations parity $P$ and time reversal $T$.
 Again, these symmetries are realized directly on the level of the Ising spins by suitable transformations $s_i(t,x) \to s_i (t,-x)$ or $s_i(t,x) \to s_i (-t,x)$, with $x$ denoting the location in space.
 This induces the action of $P$ and $T$ on wave functions.
 If the discrete symmetries $C$, $P$, $T$, or combinations thereof as $PT$ or $CPT$, are realized in the bulk (except the boundary conditions), the evolution equation for the probabilistic information respects these symmetries.
 This restricts the form of the step evolution operator.
 We discuss the interesting possibility that beside the particle-hole conjugation the complex structure also involves the $CPT$-transformation.
 For such a choice complex conjugation amounts to the $PT$-transformation.
 The most commonly used version for time reversal in particle physics uses $\tilde{T} = CT$.
 Then complex conjugation corresponds to the $CP \tilde{T}$-transformation.